Projected growth in solar jobs 2018 – 2028

 U.S. Department of Energy Award

 Donate to the new Frankford Solar Lab.
 PEA is currently accepting financial and in-kind contributions for the new solar lab at Frankford High School.
 The lab houses Pennsylvania’s first vocational high school solar program.

 Host an intern.
 PEA places Bright Solar Futures graduates into funded summer internships each year.
-If you work in the clean energy sector and are interested in hosting one of our students as an intern, contact PEA’s Solar Training Fellow Joe Wilson at firstname.lastname@example.org.
+If you work in the clean energy sector and are interested in hosting one of our students as an intern, contact email@example.com.

 Green Retrofit Immersive Training (GRIT) Program

-PEA is developing and launching the new Green Retrofit Immersive Training (GRIT) Program, which has three core components: an 11-week hybrid training including hands-on labs, a 6-week internship rehabilitating affordable housing units, and placement into living wage jobs with contractors performing green home retrofits.
-The 11-week Retrofit Installer Technician training will take place at the Energy Coordinating Agency and prepare students for five industry certifications including OSHA 10, OSHA 40 HAZWOPER (Hazardous Waste Operations and Emergency Response), EPA Lead RRP, BPI WHASI (Whole House Air Sealing and Insulation), and NCCER Level 1 (Carpentry, Electrical, and Plumbing).
+PEA launched the Green Retrofit Immersive Training (GRIT) Program in 2021, which has three core components: an 12-week hybrid training including hands-on labs, a 6-week internship rehabilitating affordable housing units, and placement into living wage jobs with contractors performing green home retrofits.
+The 12-week Retrofit Installer Technician training will take place at the Energy Coordinating Agency and prepare students for five industry certifications including OSHA 10, OSHA 40 HAZWOPER (Hazardous Waste Operations and Emergency Response), EPA Lead RRP, BPI WHASI (Whole House Air Sealing and Insulation), and NCCER Level 1 (Carpentry, Electrical, and Plumbing).

 The internship is being hosted by Friends Rehabilitation Program in partnership with the Provisional Vocational Training Center.
-GRIT participants will receive a weekly $400 stipend for full participation in the training and internship.
-The program is recruiting now in partnership with the Philadelphia Unemployment Project.
-Interested candidates can contact Eva Ortiz at the Energy Coordinating Agency to apply (215.609.1457; email@example.com
+GRIT participants will receive a weekly $500 stipend for full participation in the training and internship.
+The program is recruiting now for its second cohort that will begin May 9th.
+Interested candidates can contact Lisa Padilla at the Energy Coordinating Agency to apply (215.609.1457; firstname.lastname@example.org

 PowerCorpsPHL Fellowship, Jan – May 2022.
 PEA will support a second Bright Solar Futures PowerCorpsPHL Fellowship in 2022.
 PEA has developed a parallel training pathway for Opportunity Youth in partnership with PowerCorpsPHL.
 The participants are between the ages of 18 and 30 years old and have already completed PowerCorpsPHL’s Foundations Program.
 The Fellowship is a 680-hour training, making it the most robust solar curriculum offered in Philadelphia to-date.